 Parkinson’s disease is a degenerative disorder that affects the central nervous system, namely motor control.
 As a progressive disease, symptoms generally increase over time.
 Early symptoms include rigidity, shaking, slowness of movement, and difficulty walking.
 In addition to declined motor skills, cognitive and behavioral problems may arise.
 Dementia, for instance, is a common side effect as the disease progresses.

 The cause of Parkinson’s disease is unknown, but genetic and environmental factors are likely to blame.
 The symptoms which affect motor control are caused by cell death within the mid-brain, also known as the substantia nigra.
-A lack of the neurotransmitter, dopamine, in these regions causes these issues.
+A lack of neurotransmitters in this region causes these issues.

 While there is no known cure for Parkinson’s disease, symptoms can be managed with medication.
 In addition, stem cell therapy has been shown to improve the symptoms of people with even severe symptoms of Parkinson’s disease.

-For instance, in a Cell Surgical Network study that involved autologous adipose derived stem cells from the stromal vascular fraction, the success rate in the treatment of Parkinson’s disease was 64.8%.
+For instance, in a Cell Surgical Network study that involved autologous adipose derived stem cells from the stromal vascular fraction, the success rate in the therapy of Parkinson’s disease was 64.8%.